2019 Housing Element - Implementation

-The complete list of existing Policies is contained in Chapter 8.4 of the Plan, at: http://humboldtgov.org/205/General-Plan.
+The complete list of 2014 Policies is contained in Chapter 8.4 of the Plan, at: http://humboldtgov.org/205/General-Plan Opens a New Window. .

 Standards are specific, often quantified rules or measures that help determine how a policy is enacted.
 These are typically calculation methods, priorities, waivers, criteria, and other nudges to achieve desired results.

-As part of the 2019 Element Update, many standards that involve specific parameters will be updated due to fresh demographic and economic data, new state law, and public inputs that reflect real-world changes in conditions in the county.
+As part of the 2019 Element Update, many standards that involve specific parameters were updated due to fresh demographic and economic data, new state law, and public inputs that reflect real-world changes in conditions in the county.